grumpyjames/birding-almanac/features/a-200-bird-year/part-30-glens-and-grebes.md

 GLENS!
 Yes, glens!
 Specifically, Glen Strathfarrar, which Gordon reckons is the underrated one.

-Pronoun guidance: AB1 leaves the car in a poorly chosen place.
+Pronoun guidance: AB1 leaves the car in a poorly-chosen place.
+This post covers the events of July 6th, 2018.

 #### Strathfarrar

-It has the added bonus of having a token based entry system, operated by a delightful (read: on the surface, polite, but boiling over with anger at being required to perform the duty assigned to her; what did we do wrong?) lady with a gate.
+It has the added bonus of having a token-based entry system, operated by a delightful (read: on the surface, polite, but boiling over with anger at being required to perform the duty assigned to her; what did we do wrong?) lady with a gate.
 We take token three, and head up into the valley, hopeful of